-- 5.1 The draft framework will be submitted to the three Government departments for their review. - 5.2 Following any required amendments from Government, a final draft will be resubmitted to the Government for Ministerial approval and sign-off.
-The Assurance Framework will be published in draft form on the MCA website on 1 April 2024, and will be replaced with the approved framework once approval has been granted by Government.
+- 5.1 Subject to endorsement by the MCA Board, the draft framework will be submitted to the three Government departments for their review. - 5.2 Following any required amendments from Government, a final draft will be resubmitted to the Government for Ministerial approval and sign-off.
+The Assurance Framework, and updated Monitoring and Evaluation Framework will be published in